demberto/PyFLP/docs/user-guide/features.rst

 *last-I-checked-they-were-these* basis.
 However, my research till now has shown me that they rarely change.

-.. important:: For non-VSCode users
+.. important:: For non-VS Code users

-   VSCode uses a rather unstandardised format for parsing docstrings.
+   VS Code uses a rather unstandardised format for parsing docstrings.
 Unlike PyCharm, it cannot parse rST docstrings.
 Hence PyCharm users will get a rather bad result from the docstring previews where I have used tables and images, *unfortunately*.